 From a technical standpoint, it makes sense to compare hybrid horsepower to standard car horsepower only in terms of the contribution of the gasoline engine.
 But, out on the road, whether the car's power is coming from an electric motor, gasoline engine or a combination of the two isn't likely to make a difference.

-For more information about hybrid cars, horsepower and other related topics, follow the links on the next page.
+For more information about hybrid cars, horsepower and other related topics, follow the links below.